Coronavirus may be detectable before symptoms start, report suggests

 "This is further evidence of what we expect, and suspect, from upper and lower respiratory viruses," Poland said.

 "People are asymptomatic with influenza infections and spread disease.
-This is no different," he explained.
+This is no different," he said.
 "We just don't know yet how easily and commonly this happens" with the new coronavirus.

 It's a question that's on the minds of public health officials as they continue to investigate how so many passengers aboard the Diamond Princess cruise ship got sick.